ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 6LoWPAN is a compression method for IPv6 packets.
 Mbed OS supports 6LoWPAN-ND and Thread protocols for forming IPv6 based mesh networks.
 Both protocols use the same 6LoWPAN compression method but different routing protocols to achieve wireless mesh network.

-Applications running on 6LoWPAN-based mesh networks use the same Mbed OS Socket API for connectivity. <!--same as what?-->
+Applications running on 6LoWPAN-based mesh networks use the same Mbed OS Socket API for connectivity.

 For descriptions of mesh networks, please see the [6LoWPAN Mesh](mesh-tech.html) section.